The Architecture

 The AI OSI Stack

-• Reasoning Exchange — justification, alternatives, traces
+• Reasoning Exchange — justification records, alternatives considered, and reasoning traces

 Evidence as a System Output

-How AI Decisions Become Defensible Records
+How the AI OSI™ Framework Treats Defensible Decision Records

 • inputs and data lineage,

-• assumptions and constraints,
+• assumptions, governing conditions, and operational constraints,

 The Epistemic Infrastructure